lentychang/ros_pcl/README.md

+# Intro to this package
+A package wrapping some PCL function into ROS service Parameter is so far fixed, untuned.

+## Status
+Only the code in include folder is usable.

-# ToDo
+## ToDo
 check Liscene from PCL

-# Intor to this package
-A package wrapping some PCL function into ROS service Parameter is so far fixed, untuned.

 ## ROS service server
 - preprocess